 Andrew Schutt of Schutt Media says they’ve seen success promoting content through Facebook Ads.
 “Take the best, most juicy snippet from your content, create an engaging image, and use a Facebook Ad to get it in front of your target audience,” Schutt advised.
 “If you’ve clearly and concisely conveyed the value of your content in the Facebook ad, then you’ll get plenty of clicks to your content.”

 In addition to promoting content via social media ads, a few marketers recommended taking it a step further and nurturing retargeted audiences with content.

-“Just like email marketing allows you to distribute new content to existing audience bases, promoting new content to remarketing audiences is a great way to nurture warm leads, keep your brand top of mind, and help get engagement rolling on newly published content,” said James Bowen of Ripen Digital.
+“Just like email marketing allows you to distribute new content to existing audience bases, promoting new content to remarketing audiences on Facebook or any other social media platform is a great way to nurture warm leads, keep your brand top of mind, and help get engagement rolling on newly published content,” said James Bowen of Ripen Digital.

 On most of the social media and communication channels we use to promote content, algorithms judge organic content based on signals like likes, comments, and social shares.
 An easy way to get your content off to a good start on that front (even in a small way), is to call on your own personal network.

 “Create easy ways for colleagues and friends to engage with your content to give it an initial boost,” recommended Perry Nalevka of Penguin Strategies.
 “You can even email or send them ready-made social media posts they can copy and paste to promote on their networks.”